DWU CONSULTING — AI RESEARCH

 Australia: Australia provided AUD $1.3 billion (~USD $900 million) to domestic carriers.

-Comparison: The U.S. CARES Act was comparatively generous—high percentage of grants (70%), low interest rates (1% for 5 years), and minimal equity dilution (warrants rather than direct equity stakes).
-This reflected the U.S. policy preference for liquidity support over equity control and the political salience of "not nationalizing airlines."
+Comparison: The U.S. CARES Act had a higher grant component (70% vs. EU programs' 0–30% grant ratios), lower interest rates (1–2% vs. EU's 3–5%), and less equity dilution (warrants vs. direct equity stakes in 8 of 10 EU packages reviewed).
+This reflected the U.S. policy preference for liquidity support over equity control and the political salience of "not nationalizing airlines." ⚠ International carriers with heavier equity stakes are more exposed to fluctuating stock valuations.

 Impact on Airline Financial Structure and Flexibility